Ken Gorgal: Professional career

-Gorgal was selected by the Cleveland Browns of the NFL in the sixth round of the 1950 draft.
+Gorgal was selected 78th overall by the Cleveland Browns of the NFL in the sixth round of the 1950 draft.
 The Browns were set to begin their first season in the NFL after transferring from the All-America Football Conference (AAFC), which had disbanded the previous year.
 The team had won each of the AAFC's championships in its four years of existence.
 Gorgal was given a $5,900-a-year contract with a $200 bonus and made Cleveland's roster as a starter in his rookie year, supplanting long-time safety Cliff Lewis.
 Gorgal was large in stature for a safety of the era; he was six feet, two inches tall and weighed about 200 pounds.
 He had six interceptions in 1950, second on the team to Tommy James's nine.
 Led by an offense that featured quarterback Otto Graham, fullback Marion Motley and ends Dante Lavelli and Mac Speedie, the Browns finished with a 10–2 record and won the NFL championship by beating the Los Angeles Rams.

 Gorgal left the Browns after the season to serve in the U.S. Army during the Korean War.
 He was stationed back home in Peru and ran background checks for the Army's Counterintelligence Corps.
 Gorgal was discharged and returned to the Browns in 1953, helping bolster a defensive backfield that had been depleted by players' military service and Lewis's retirement.
 The Browns again advanced to the NFL championship game in 1953, but lost to the Detroit Lions.
 Gorgal had four interceptions during the regular season and two in the title game.
 Sportswriters named him a first-team All-Pro after the season.